TaikiSan21/PAMpal/docs/README.md

 steps then look for it with ALT+TAB.

 Next you will be asked to set some parameters for the processing functions that come with PAMpal.
-There is one function for each of three types of detections - clicks, whistles, and cepstrum detections.
+There is one function for each of four types of detections - clicks, whistles, cepstrum, and GPL detections.
 See [here][standard-calcs] for more information.

 The only function you need to set parameters for is the "standardClickCalcs"